Robinhood Review 2023 – Pros & Cons Revealed

 Before reading our Robinhood review in full – check out the pros and cons that we identified during the research process.

-In this section of our Robinhood review, we are going to explore what assets and markets the broker allows you to access.
+In this section of our Robinhood review, we are going to explore what assets and markets the broker allow you to access.

 The vast majority of trading activity on the Robinhood platform can be found in the stock department.
 Other than a small selection of 250-ish international equities, all stock trading markets on Robinhood come from the US.
 This means that you will have access to the NYSE and NASDAQ.